 - You or your spouse must have been a resident of California for at least six months.

-If you meet these requirements, you can file for a divorce by submitting a petition to the court.
+If you meet these requirements, we can file your divorce and submit a petition to the Orange County court.

-You will also need to file a financial disclosure form, which includes information about your income, assets, and debts.
+We will also need to file a financial disclosure form, which includes basic financial information about your income, assets, and debts.

 Once the petition and financial disclosure form are filed, the court will set a hearing date.

-At the hearing, the court will decide whether to grant the divorce and make decisions about child custody, support, spousal support, and property division.
+At the hearing, the court will decide whether to grant you the divorce.
+They will also make decisions about child custody, support, spousal support, and property division.

 Divorce: The Process and What It Entails

-The process of divorce in California typically begins with the filing of a petition for divorce by one spouse.
-The other spouse must then be served with the petition and has 30 days to file a response.
-If no response is filed, the divorce will proceed by default.
+Once we’ve filed the petition for divorce, then your spouse will be served with the petition and has 30 days to file a response.
+If he/she does not file a response, then your divorce will proceed by default.

-Once the response is filed, the parties will begin the court process of discovery, which is the exchange of information between the two sides.
-This can be done through written questions, depositions, and subpoenas.
+If your spouse does file a response, then you will begin the court process of discovery, which is the exchange of information between you both.
+We can get this done through written questions, depositions, and subpoenas (if necessary).

-At trial, each side will present evidence and argument in support of their respective positions.
-The judge will then decide on all outstanding issues, and issue a final divorce decree.
+At your trial, each side will present evidence and argument in support of their respective positions.
+The judge will then decide and issue a final divorce decree.

 Child Custody: Determining What Is in the Best Interests of the Child

-In California, child custody is typically determined by looking at what is in the best interests of the child.
+In California, child custody is dictated by looking at what is in the best interests of your child or children.
 The court will consider a variety of factors when making this determination, including the child’s age, health, and relationship with each parent.

-Other factors that may be considered include each parent’s work schedule, home environment, financial stability, and ability to care for the child.
+Other factors that may be considered include your work schedule, the home living environment, financial stability, and your ability to care for the child.
 The court may also consider the child’s wishes if the child is old enough to express a preference.

-In California, child support is typically calculated using a formula known as the “guideline support calculation.”
-This calculation considers each parent’s income, the number of children, and the amount of time each parent spends with each child.
+For California, child support is usually calculated using a formula known as the “guideline support calculation.”
+This calculation considers each parent’s income, the number of children, and the amount of time each of you spends with your child or children.

-Other factors that may be considered include the needs of the child (or children), the standard of living of the family, and the income of the custodial parent.
+There are other factors that may be considered, including the needs of your child (or children), the standard of living of your family, and the income of the custodial parent(s).

 Spousal Support: Determining Whether Support Should Be Paid and How Much

-In California, support (also known as alimony) is typically awarded based on many factors, including the length of the marriage, each spouse’s income and earning capacity, and each spouse’s needs.
+Spousal support (also known as alimony) is awarded based on many factors, including the length of your marriage, each spouse’s income and earning capacity, and your individual financial needs.

 Property Division: Dividing Marital Property Fairly

-In California, property is typically divided equally between the spouses in a divorce.
-This is known as “community property” division.
+In California, the property is divided equally between you and your spouse.
+This is known as the “community property” division.

 However, there are some exceptions to this rule.
 For example, if one spouse has significantly more income than the other, the court may award a larger portion of the property to the less-earning spouse.

-How a Family Law Attorney Helps You Through the Divorce Process
+How I Can Help You Through the Divorce Process

-If you are going through a divorce, or are considering filing for one, contact the Law Office of William Strachan to schedule a consultation.
+If you are going through a divorce, or are considering filing for one, reach out to me for a free consultation.

-Bill has over 34 years of experience exclusively in family and divorce law services and is a Certified Family Law Specialist.
-He can help you understand any legal issue and ensure that your rights are protected, including your attorney client relationship.
+I can help you understand any legal issue and ensure that your rights are protected, including your attorney-client relationship.